 10 February 1984: Gus Caesar became a professional.
 He went on later to work in the finance industry in Hong Kong, having finished his football career there.

 10 February 1993: Arsenal v Wimbledon (Premier League).
 Attendance: 18253, with the ground capacity limited due to the closure of the north bank.
 Arsenal lost 0-1 in a sequence of 14 league games in which they scored just four goals.

 10 February 1996: Nottingham Forest 0 Arsenal 1.
 For the second week running Bergkamp scored the only goal.
 It was only Arsenal’s fourth win in 14 games since 18 November when Arsenal lost 2-1 to Tottenham.

 10 February 2002: Everton 0 Arsenal 1 (Wiltord) at the start of 13 a match winning streak, and as part of a 22 match unbeaten run.
 League match 26 of the 3rd Double season.

 10 February 2004: Arsenal 2 Southampton 0.
 The 25th league game of the unbeaten season.
 Henry got both goals.

-11 February 1888: Contrary to reports the first match at the Manor Field (later the Manor Ground) and home of Arsenal until 1913 was not on this day but against Millwall Rovers on 30 March 1888.
+11 February 1888: Contrary to many reports, the first match at the Manor Field (later the Manor Ground) and home of Arsenal until 1913 was not on this day but was against Millwall Rovers on 30 March 1888.
 The game on this day against Millwall was played at the Sportsman Ground, Plumstead.

 11 February 1905: Debut of Andy Ducat v Blackburn.
 He won caps for football and cricket, and was eventually sold to Aston Villa in 1912 for £1000, as part of the cost-cutting measures as the club prepared to move to Highbury.